Pbb-land/Rebuttal_Response/response_all.md

 We compared our representation with the vertex-based representation, the $(x,y,z,t)$ representation, and evaluated the effect of the number of nearest neighbors on rendering quality.
 - **Our model v.s.
 Vertex-based representation.**
 Reviewer gbPx proposed a vertex-based representation: Storing 1D discrete feature representations for each vertex instead of a grid-based 4D hashtable.
 This representation can be understood as our method without hash encoding.
 Moreover, the experiments show that the vertex-based representation takes at least ten times longer to converge while generating similar results.
 The average PSNR of our method on 6 test views of our custom data is 25.91, comparable to the vertex-based representation(25.48).
-For more details, please see R1-Q3.
+For more details, please refer R1-Q3.

 - **Surface-relative representation v.s. $(x,y,z,t)$ representation.**
 Reviewer k8XC considers that the $(x,y,z,t)$ representation can also adopt the multi-resolution hash encoding to monocular human reconstruction.
-So we implemented this idea and found that this $(x,y,z,t)$ representation can not generate reasonable novel view synthesis results.
-Please see R2-Q4 for more details.
+We implemented this idea and found that this $(x,y,z,t)$ representation can not generate reasonable novel view synthesis results.
+Please refer R2-Q4 for more details.
 - **Ablation study on the number of the k-nearest points.**
  The experiment results show that when k>3, this factor has little effect on the final result.
 When k=1, blur occurs since features in the 3D space are discrete.
-Please see R3-Q1 for more details.
+Please refer R3-Q1 for more details.